 Suffolk Archives Coronavirus update

-While we are closed users can still browse the website and search the catalogue, as well as purchase and download digital images.
-Please visit the Using the Website page for further information.
+There is no change to the services users can access online; they can still browse the website and search the catalogue, as well as purchase and download already digitised images.
+Further information is available on our Using the Website page.

 The Café, permanent exhibition area in The Street, temporary Exhibition Gallery showing the Brick History Exhibition: Walk through history in LEGO® bricks until 27 September https://www.suffolkarchives.co.uk/exhibitions/brick-history/ and Shop at The Hold will continue to be open.
 Look out for the new temporary exhibition on House and Home opening on 15 October as well as many other events and activities on the Public Events Programme – Suffolk Archives

 All our plans are formed in line with current government and Suffolk County Council guidance and as such may have to be revised should further changes occur.